Rehaan1/QuizFeed-Backend/README.md

 {
    "name":"quziey",
    "email":"quizey@gmail.com",
-   "password":"12345678",
-   "access":"student"
+   "password":"12345678"
 }
 ```

 # USER LOGIN
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/user/login
 2. Expecting Email, Password as email(string), password(string) in JSON format in Body
-3. If Successfully Logged In, returns JSON containing message, access, and Token
+3. If Successfully Logged In, returns JSON containing message, and Token

 # CREATING A QUIZ
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/createquiz
-2. Header must have Authorization Token with access of teacher
+2. Header must have Authorization Token
 3. Expecting Quizname, Questions as quizname(string), questions(array of question (string)) in JSON format in Body
 4. If Successfully quiz created, returns JSON containing message, quiz id, and url to access quiz data

 # GETTING ALL QUIZES
 1. Access Route Using GET Method https://quizfeedapi.herokuapp.com/quiz/showAllQuizes
-2. Header must have Authorization Token with access of student
+2. Header must have Authorization Token
 3. If Successfully returns JSON containing key value pairs of quiz_name as key and quiz_id as value

 # GETTING ALL QUIZES CREATED BY TEACHER
 1. Access Route Using GET Method https://quizfeedapi.herokuapp.com/quiz/showAllCreatedQuizes
-2. Header must have Authorization Token with access of teacher
+2. Header must have Authorization Token with
 3. If Successfully returns JSON containing key value pairs of quiz_name as key and quiz_id as value created by teeacher

 # GETTING QUIZNAME BY QUIZ ID